Get insider access

 Notable Mentions

-• Logitech G PRO X SUPERLIGHT 2: The shape of the Logitech G PRO X SUPERLIGHT 2 is popular among claw grip gamers.
+• Logitech G PRO X SUPERLIGHT 2: The Logitech G PRO X SUPERLIGHT 2's shape is popular among claw grip gamers.
 While this mouse isn't specifically designed for a claw grip like the Pulsar X2V2, it has a fairly forgiving shape that fits almost all hand sizes.
-It also has marginally better overall performance and a higher native polling rate of 2000Hz but is usually significantly more expensive.
+It also has marginally better overall performance and a higher native polling rate of 4000Hz but is usually significantly more expensive.
 See our review

 • LAMZU Atlantis Mini 4K: The LAMZU Atlantis Mini 4K has a similar shape to the Pulsar X2V2 but is slightly smaller and has more aggressive curves.
-Its performance is similarly excellent to the Pulsar and even natively supports a 4000Hz polling rate, but its build quality isn't as good and its more aggressive shape won't be for everyone.
+Its performance is similar to that of the Pulsar and even natively supports a 4000Hz polling rate, but its build quality isn't as good, and its more aggressive shape won't be suitable for everyone.
 See our review

 • Endgame Gear XM2we: The Endgame Gear XM2we is a wireless model that shares the shape of the Endgame Gear XM1r.
 It offers an overall performance similar to the Pulsar X2V2, but it's noticeably heavier, so it'll take more effort to move quickly and precisely.
 See our review